jackie-jia/cs1951a-final-project/data_deliverable/data/README.md

 ***Meme Coins:***

-The 'meme' coins are cryptocurrencies that have some of the highest market capitalization out there.
-They are treated more seriously than others as new potential currencies.
-In fact, two of those that we chose to collect data for are starting to be accepted as forms of payment by certain businesses.
-For this category we chose Bitcoin (BTC), Ethereum (ETH), and Solona (SOL).
+The 'meme' coins are cryptocurrencies that have some of the highest market capitalization but are considered to have been created for the 'meme.
+They are known to be very volatile cryptocurrencies.
+For this category we chose Dogecoin (DOGE), Shiba Inu (SHIB), and Sushi (SUSHI).
 The table is of dimensions (8761 x 16).

+These coins have the same attributes described in the ***Proper Coins*** section above.

 ***Further Notes:***

 ## Structure of csv files: